2021 Maricopa County presidential ballot audit: Findings

 Released on September 24, 2021, the audit results did not find proof of fraud to support allegations of a stolen election.
 The report did, however, identify several factors which the report characterized as anomalies.
-Maricopa County officials criticized the report as "littered with errors & faulty conclusions".
+Maricopa County officials, including the Republican Chairman of the Board of Supervisors, criticized the report as "littered with errors & faulty conclusions".
+In his private text messages, Cyber Ninjas CEO Doug Logan admitted that he could not make sense of his own numbers and described the report as "screwy".

 Vote count

 The audit's report found that the auditors' ballot recount increased Biden's margin of victory by 360 votes compared to the official count.
 Cyber Ninjas asserted they found problems with election conduct and alleged widespread anomalies in the election count that set the result in doubt.
 The report called into question a total of 53,305 ballots for varying reasons, though it noted multiple times there could be legitimate explanations for discrepancies.